 TrojanUVSigna Approved by California Water Board For High-Level Water Reuse Applications

 After the completion of third-party validation testing under the National Water Research Institute (NWRI) Guidelines, the TrojanUVSigna® has received conditional acceptance from the California Water Board’s Division of Drinking Water (DDW) Recycled Water Unit (RWU).
-The TrojanUVSigna is the first and only 1000 watt low-pressure high-output-based UV system to obtain acceptance from the DDW RWU, and meet the strict coliform and virus disinfection criteria found in Title 22 of the California Code of Regulations for recycled waters.
+The TrojanUVSigna is the first and only 1000 watt low-pressure high-output-based UV system to obtain acceptance from the DDW RWU, and meet the strict coliform and inactivation criteria found in Title 22 of the California Code of Regulations for recycled waters.

 “The reuse of wastewater treated to very stringent levels for non-potable applications continues to gain widespread support, and is being adopted by municipalities throughout the world as a means of achieving a sustainable water supply,” says Wayne Lem, market manager, Trojan Technologies.
 “This Title 22 approval is an important milestone for us, and it now gives municipalities in California the option to confidently choose a compact, cost-effective UV system for their wastewater reuse projects.”